Minstead: The Trusty Servant

-The grave of the novelist Sir Arthur Conan Doyle, known for his Sherlock Holmes books, is under a large tree in the churchyard.
-Sir Arthur was originally buried in a vertical position in Crowborough and re-interred in Minstead by the family of his deceased first wife after the death of the second Lady Conan Doyle.
-Minstead figured prominently in Conan Doyle's historical novel The White Company.
-Alleyne Edricson, the main character is the second son of the late Franklin of Minstead and brother of the Simon, Socman of Minstead.

 Minstead Hall

 Minstead Hall was originally called the Hut and comprised two munition huts left over from the 1st World War and originally sited in Romsey.
 The Hall was given to the village of Minstead in 1920 by David Hanbury.
 However, when he died in 1948 his will did not state that fact.
 The village therefore had to purchase it from his estate.
 Lady Congleton loaned the village the money and after much fund raising the loan was finally repaid in 1963.
 The Social Club, which uses a separate part of the building, was formed in that period.
 The Hall is run by a Management Committee and is a registered charity (No. 301892).
 An AGM is held in May every year.

 The Hall is the largest of its kind in the New Forest and is used for auctions, dances, theatrical productions, an annual Flower Show, a bridge club, pre-school play group and many other events organised both from inside and outside the village.
 One of the main users of the hall is Junior Minstead, a children's club.
 Each year they put on a pantomime which is locally famous.
 Those who take part share their memories on a wiki.